viralemergence/PoxHost/README.md

      - Output: Figure4

 ### Running the BRT models on an HPC cluster
-To run the BRT models on a high performance computing (HPC) cluster (highly recommended), sample scripts and examples are available in the folder ~/Tseng2022/[HPC Example] (https://github.com/viralemergence/PoxHost/tree/main/Tseng2022/HPC%20Example).
+To run the BRT models on a high performance computing (HPC) cluster (highly recommended), sample scripts and examples are available in the folder ~/Tseng2022/[HPC Example](https://github.com/viralemergence/PoxHost/tree/main/Tseng2022/HPC%20Example).